George-Sucuzhanay/past_practice_projects/Projects/README.md

-# Currently doing projects at America on Tech TECH360
+# Currently doing working on personal project and learning to write code in Python and Javascript
-- Professional Profile Website
-- Oscars Ceremony Website Reveal 2020
-- Mock Client Front-End Website